Alfred Ford

-Alfred Brush Ford (born 1950), also known as Ambarish Das, is an American businessman and the great-grandson of Henry Ford, founder of the Ford Motor Company.
+Alfred Brush Ford, also known as Ambarish Das, is an American businessman and the great-grandson of Henry Ford, founder of the Ford Motor Company.
 He joined the ISKCON, a Gaudiya Vaishnava group in 1975.
 Ford is the chairman of the Sri Mayapur Temple of the Vedic Planetarium (TOVP), which is building the world's largest Vedic Hindu Temple in Mayapur, West Bengal, India.

 Background

-Alfred Ford's father was Walter B. Ford II (1920–1991, unrelated to Henry Ford), whose family was prominent in chemical manufacturing in the Downriver area south of Detroit.
-His mother, Josephine Clay Ford (1923–2005), was the daughter of Edsel Ford (1893–1943), who was the son of Henry Ford (1863–1947).
+Alfred Ford's father was Walter Buhl Ford II (1920–1991; unrelated to Henry Ford), whose family was prominent in chemical manufacturing in the Downriver area south of Detroit.
+His mother, Josephine Clay Ford (1923–2005), was the daughter of Edsel Ford (1893–1943), and the granddaughter of Henry Ford (1863–1947).

 Alfred and William Clay Ford Jr. (b.
 1957), the current executive chairman of the Ford Motor Co., are first cousins.
-Alfred's mother was the sister of William Clay Ford Sr. (1925–2014), William Clay Ford, Jr.'s father.
+Alfred's mother was the sister of William Clay Ford Sr. (1925–2014), the father of William Clay Ford Jr.

-Alfred Ford currently serves on the board of directors of privately held digital marketing firm ChannelNet, where he is also an investor.
 Ford Motor Company was one of ChannelNet's early clients.

+Personal life

+Alfred Ford's maternal great grandfather Henry Ford was a pioneer of middleclass travel for Americans, as he introduced the Ford Model T on October 1, 1908, which brought his Ford Motor Company instant success, as it became the first mass-produced affordable automobile, at the world's first assembly line for cars in Michigan, USA, the center of the U.S. automotive industry.
+Headquartered in Dearborn, Michigan, it has been in continuous family control since June 16, 1903, and is one of the largest family-controlled companies in the world.
+Presently it is William Clay Ford Jr., who is an active, executive chairman of Ford Motor Company since 1999.

+After his initiation as a fervent disciple of Swami Prabhupada in 1974, his life became enmeshed with India and Hinduism.
+A vegetarian, teetotaller and a staunch devotee of Krishna, he met his wife Sharmila Bhattacharya at a Rathayatra festival in Sydney, Australia, in 1982, organized by ISKCON.
+Sharmila is the daughter of Dhrubadeb Bhattacharya, a doctor who migrated with his family to Australia, and of her mother, Shukla, both deeply devoted and returning to India very often to Naihati, instilling religion and culture in Sharmila.
+Alfred and Sharmila got married in 1984.
+At ISKCON, Alfred Ford was named Ambarish Das and Sharmila as Svaha Devi Dasi.

+The couple have two daughters, both having Bengali names; namely Amrita and Anisha.
+Anisha Ford, who got a million dollars as a gift from her grandmother, as a reward for studying to secure a master’s degree from Harvard University, donated it all to the construction efforts of Sri Mayapur Chandrodaya Mandir.